-Farmers First was a five-year Food Security program designed to improve and diversify the on-farm production of rural farming households, helping these households protect their livelihoods, health and well-being.
+Farmers First was a five-year Food Security program that took place from 2010-2015 that was designed to improve and diversify the on-farm production of rural farming households, helping these households protect their livelihoods, health and well-being.

 Some featured results:

 The program’s core strategy was CPAR’s adapted Farmer Field School (FFS) approach.
 FFS are ‘schools without walls’ that use a group-based, experiential learning approach to build on farmers’ existing knowledge and expertise.
 FFS brings farmers of both genders together on experimental plots to test farming practices using practical, hands-on methods that emphasize observation, discussion, analysis and collective decision-making around adapting farming methods to suit their particular environment.

 To further enhance discovery learning, the FFS curriculum included ‘special topics’ such as human rights, gender equality, family planning, gender-based violence, HIV and AIDS and other issues that affect the quality of life for farmers, particularly female farmers.